nmondal/flower/ObjectMapper.md

 #### XPath

-We suppoer XPATH 1.0 because of the JXPath.
-The specficiation can be found here: https://www.w3.org/TR/1999/REC-xpath-19991116/
+We support XPATH 1.0 because of the JXPath.
+The specification can be found here: https://www.w3.org/TR/1999/REC-xpath-19991116/

 #### ZoomBA